Apply

 Age

 Our focus is on exceptional emerging music professionals, and more experienced musicians deserving of wider recognition.
-While the majority of those we select are under the age of 35, we consider all factors carefully and do not have a strict cut-off age, since we recognise that this can sometimes be limiting to artist development and equality of opportunity.
+We consider all factors carefully and do not have a strict cut-off age, since we recognise that this can sometimes be limiting to artist development and equality of opportunity.

 What else you should know about Making Tracks